symblai/symbl-docs/docs/python-sdk/python-sdk-reference.md

 Name | Required | Description
 -----|------------ | --------
 `file_path`| Mandatory | A valid path to a file.
-`conversation_id`| Mandatory | Unique identifiier of the previous conversation to which appending the current conversation.
+`conversation_id`| Mandatory | Unique identifier of the previous conversation to which appending the current conversation.
 `content_type`| Optional| Parameter defining the content_type of audio.
 Acceptable values are `audio/wav`, `audio/mp3`, `audio/mpeg`.
 Leave it blank if you're not sure about the `content_type` of file.
 `credentials` | Optional | Don't add this parameter if you have symbl.conf file in your home directory or working directory.
 `wait`| Optional |  Accepts a Boolean value.
 By default set to `true`.
 Value False will execute the function `submit_audio` on a separate thread making it a non-blocking API call (Has callback support).